bblu/profile/_posts/2018-04-26-sql-join-queries.md

 ```

-> if you user outer join the left or right Can not be ignored
+> if you use outer join the left or right Can not be ignored

 #### 3.2.RIGHT OUTER JOIN
 ```sql